 In this case, you want to keep your batter cooler so it will not gel.
 Soap at a cooler temperature (say 80-90 degrees).
 Do not insulate your mold.
 Some soapers put their mold in the fridge or freezer (just don’t let the soap actually freeze!)

-Keeping your soap from gelling at all also ensures an evenly colored bar; your soap will be a shade lighter than if you gelled.
+Keeping your soap from gelling ensures an evenly colored bar; your soap will be a shade lighter than if you gelled.

 So, to gel or not to gel?
 That really depends on your recipe, your desired end result, and your mold as well.
 Deep loaf or column molds hold more heat than slab molds do, so take that into account.